-This coming Saturday, June 21, marks the first day of summer here in the Northern Hemisphere.
+This coming Saturday, June 21, is summer solstice and marks the first day of summer here in the Northern Hemisphere.
 We’ve certainly been noticing the early sunrise and late sunset as we get closer to summer’s official start.
+We love when the sun stays out for a few more hours at night.
 My girls love any reason to celebrate, so we love to pay our tribute to the sun with a day of sunny crafts and snacks, plus plenty of outside time.

 Just in case you might like to have a little celebration, too, I’ve rounded up a bright and shiny collection of summer solstice crafts.
 Whether you feel like pulling out the paints, having an afternoon play dough session, or challenging your big kids with some bracelet-making, there’s sure to be something here to spark your kids’ interests.
 I’m wondering if I can get 8-month-old baby Henry to cooperate long enough to make a hand print sunshine!